 1. What are Digital Product Passports?

-Digital Product Passports (DPP), also known as Digital IDs, digitally record product information to improve traceability and transparency, and to support after-sale services such as repair, resale, and recycling.
-In order to be effective, the information must be standardized so it can be shared and exchanged across the retail ecosystem – from manufacturers to retailers, resellers, recyclers and more.
-Consumers also benefit: digital product passports are linked to a scannable label on the physical product such as a QR code or NFC tag that enables customers to access product information to inform their purchase decisions and help prolong the lifespan of their garments.
+Digital Product Passports (DPPs), used here interchangeably with Digital IDs, digitally record, process, and share product information among supply chain partners, authorities and consumers.
+Their intention is to improve traceability and transparency, and to support after-sale services such as repair, resale, and recycling.
+In order to be effective, the information must be standardized so it can be shared and exchanged across the retail value chain – from manufacturers to retailers, resellers, recyclers and more.
+Consumers also benefit: digital product passports are linked to a scannable label on the physical product such as a QR code or NFC tag that enables customers to access product information to inform their purchase decisions and help prolong the lifespan of their products.

 2. Will Digital Product Passports become mandatory?

 DPPs are a key component of the Ecodesign for Sustainable Products Regulation (ESPR), and this strategy calls for the regulation to define details regarding how the DPPs will operate.

 The adoption of this policy is expected in 2024, when requirements for DPPs across various sections are created.
 Sectors such as Batteries and Textiles are prioritizing DPP implementation alongside finalizing requirements.
 The EU Strategy for Sustainable and Circular Textiles, released in March 2022, calls for DPPs to be mandatory on textiles sold in Europe by 2030.
 Find more information on our blog.

 3. Who is affected and when will Digital Product Passports be mandated?

 All companies putting products on the EU market fall under the scope of the ESPR.
 The strategy was presented to the European Parliament in Spring 2022.
 It is expected to be approved by 2024, when details such as data requirements and scannable on-product labels such as QR codes and NRF tags will be written.